Are your web pages loading slow? I bet I know why!

 As you know, the more HTTP requests your website has, the longer you can expect to wait.
 Generally speaking, this makes a lot of sense, and the logic is quite sound.
 However, it's possible that hosting Google Fonts locally could have the opposite effect.

 A test performed by WP Rocket concluded that hosting Google Fonts locally (as opposed to Google's CDN) increased site load time and reduced overall website performance.
-While this could be the case, serving fonts from your own CDN is undoubtedly much faster, and much smarter for several reasons.
+While this could be the case, serving fonts from your own CDN is undoubtedly much faster and smarter for several reasons.

 How To Host Google Fonts Locally